-mint coriander raita has a refreshing minty taste and a subtle lemony flavor from the fresh coriander leaves. this combo gives a slight punch and takes something as basic & simple like a raita, to a completely new level. instead of just a side accompanying dish, this raita stands out because of its strong flavors.
+Mint coriander raita Recipe with step by step photos.
+This raita has a refreshing minty taste and a subtle lemony flavor from the fresh coriander leaves.
+This combo gives a slight punch and takes something as basic & simple like a raita, to a completely new level.
+Instead of just a side accompanying dish, this raita stands out because of its strong flavors.

-most of the raitas are not very strong and usually are subtle, mild and have a soft presence to be served as a side dish. but this raita has very strong flavors and presence. best is to pair this raita with something light and mild main course. a few suggestions would be light rice dishes like vegetable pulao, vegetable yakhni pulao, jeera rice or the kashmiri biryani. it can go well with khichdi too.
+Best is to pair this raita with something light and mild main course.
+A few suggestions would be light rice dishes like vegetable pulao, peas pulao, jeera rice.
+It can go well with khichdi too.